ty1er-durden/challenges/README.md

 ### Join GitHub

 If you do not already have an account, you will need to [Join GitHub](https://github.com/join) in order to upload your own solutions.
-An administrator of the [challenges](https://github.com/ty1er-durden/challenges/) repository can invite you to collaborate once you have an account. by following the instructions in [Inviting collaborators to a personal repository](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository).
+An administrator of the [challenges](https://github.com/ty1er-durden/challenges/) repository can invite you to collaborate once you have an account by following the instructions in [Inviting collaborators to a personal repository](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository).

 Navigate to the [challenge repository invitations](https://github.com/ty1er-durden/challenges/invitations) to accept the invitation.